Keto Berry Smoothie

-One of my favorite things about this recipe is that when you drink this gluten free keto smoothie, it tastes like you are indulging, but in reality, it's very good for you.
-The kids and spouse won't even realize it's keto friendly unless they helped you make it.
+One of my favorite things about keto smoothies is they taste like you are indulging, but in reality, they’re very good for you.
+Your family won’t even realize it’s keto friendly unless they helped you make it.

 And when you get tired of egg-heavy keto breakfast recipes this keto berry smoothie is a great choice!

-- Coconut Milk - To make the smoothie rich and creamy, coconut milk is a must.
-You could use any other dairy-free milk that you like, such as unsweetened almond milk, but coconut is my preference for this drink.
+- Coconut Milk – To make the smoothie rich and creamy, coconut milk is a must.
+You could use any other milk alternatives that you like, such as unsweetened almond milk, unsweetened vanilla almond milk, cashew milk, or hemp milk, but unsweetened coconut milk is my preference for this drink.

 - Greek Yogurt – I like to use Greek yogurt to help thicken the keto smoothie.
 Plus, its tangy flavor goes great with the other ingredients.
 If you want to make this dairy free as well just sub in coconut cream.

-- Cauliflower Rice - Hold on...don't freak out!
-Cauliflower is filled with vitamin C, vitamin B6, fiber, and so much more.
-Because it has such a mild flavor, you aren't even going to be able to taste it.
-Plus, you double blend the ingredients to ensure that you don't feel any chunks while drinking it either.
+- Cauliflower Rice – Cauliflower is filled with vitamin C, vitamin B6, grams of fiber, and so much more.
+Because it has such a mild flavor, you aren’t even going to be able to taste it.

 - Ice Cubes – I love my smoothies to be extra cold, and adding some ice cubes does the job.